FREE TAX ASSISTANCE SERVICE ON CAMPUS

-Social Security Numbers - International Students may apply for a Social Security number if they receive an offer of employment on campus or if they are on authorized Curricular Practical Training, Optional Practical Training or Academic Training.
+International Students may apply for a Social Security number if they receive an offer of employment on campus or if they are on authorized Curricular Practical Training, Optional Practical Training or Academic Training.
 You must submit your application in person at a Social Security Administration office.
-If you are not on authorized Practical Training or Academic Training, you will need to get a letter from the International Student Programs office, Van den Berg Hall 201, to facilitate your application.

 Social Security Administration

 Poughkeepsie, NY 12601